CytoInformatics/HistoToolkit/README.md

 ##### Desirables
 * Fix slow response time when processing images (likely due to base64 encoding)
+* Double click node display name to change it
 * Shrink large images before sending them to client
 * Replace base64 encoding of images with link to static file
 * Add default values to operations